brannm/academic-kickstart/content/home/consulting.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 130  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.

 #for putting information about clinical care.
-title = "Clinical Care"
+title = "Consulting Services"
 subtitle = ""

 [design]